Garrison Special Opportunities Fund – Loan Acquisition

 Special Servicer for $124 Million Mortgage Loan – Foreclosure and Ancillary Litigation

 Representing the special servicer for a $124 million mortgage loan encumbering the Mall at the Source, a shopping center located in Westbury, New York.
 Herrick prosecuted a foreclosure action on the property to conclusion, obtaining a $145 million judgment against the property owner, and represented the client as the successful bidder at the foreclosure sale.
 The firm is also handling certain ancillary litigation relating to a purchase option held by our client on adjoining property, and obtained an appellate court decision that thwarted an attempt by the holder of a mortgage on the adjoining property from extinguishing the purchase option through foreclosure proceedings.

 Real Estate Investment Firm – Acquisition and Foreclosure of $60 Million Mortgage Loan

-Advised a New Jersey-based investment firm with over 3.3 million square feet of real estate assets under ownership on the acquisition and foreclosure of a $60 million mortgage loan encumbering an office building located in White Plains, NY.
+Advised a New Jersey-based investment firm with over 3.3 million square feet of real estate assets under ownership on the acquisition and foreclosure of a $60 million mortgage loan encumbering an office building located in White Plains, New York.
 The loan, already in default, was acquired out of a securitized trust.
 We proceeded to prosecute a pending foreclosure action to judgment, and then represented the client as the successful bidder at the foreclosure sale.
 Herrick continues to represent the client in connection with various disputes at the property.

 New World Acquisitions – Settlement Agreement